Easy Black Bottom Pecan Pie Bars (Maple Sweetened)

 - Remove from heat, add the remaining chopped pecans and vanilla, and pour over crust.

-- BAKE 14-15 minutes until the filling is bubbly.
+- Bake about 15 minutes, or until the filling is bubbly.
 Remove to a wire rack and cool for about 1 hour.
-Refrigerate another hour before cutting into 24 pieces.
+Refrigerate another hour before cutting into 24 pieces and store in the fridge.

 Nutrition